 The elevator pitch describes who you are, what you do, who your customers are and why they should buy from you.
 When you’ve written it, say it out loud it to hear how it sounds and how long it takes (no more than 30 seconds).

 Write statements of various lengths – 25, 50 and 100 words – so you have a message length that fits a variety of materials.
 The shorter statements focus on the value and brand position; the longer ones also include features and benefits.
+Then write a compelling brand story.

 Your tagline/slogan is a more succinct phrase used in campaigns.
 It can be one word or a short phrase — and for most business writers, it’s harder to create.
 You may want to hire a copywriter for this one.
+It should flow naturally with your brand name.

 An average mission statement describes why you’re in business.
 A great mission statement is compelling, shows why you’re different and conveys your company’s personality.